Schedule

 Instructions for Print:

-The Schedule-at-a-Glance is meant to be viewed as a tri-fold.
+The Schedule-at-a-Glance is meant to be viewed as a bi-fold mini booklet.
 For the best viewing results, follow these instructions on printing and folding your Schedule.

-2. Once printed, fold along the faint dotted line on the front of the schedule.
+2. Once printed, fold the paper in half, along the faint dotted line so “Thursday” and “Friday” are on the front outside cover.

 Sep